Trypanosoma cruzi: Epidemiology

+New data in 2024 suggests the prevalence of Trypanosoma cruzi infection among solid organ transplant recipients in the U.S. is on the rise, highlighting the need for enhanced screening protocols.
+The research revealed that lung transplant recipients had the highest prevalence of positive serology at 21%, followed by heart recipients at 14%, compared to lower rates in liver (6%) and kidney (5%) transplant recipients.

 Clinical

 The incubation period is five to fourteen days after a host comes in contact with feces.
 Chagas disease undergoes two phases, which are the acute and the chronic phase.
 The acute phase can last from two weeks to two months but can go unnoticed because symptoms are minor and short-lived.
 Symptoms of the acute phase include swelling, fever, fatigue, and diarrhea.
 The chronic phase causes digestive problems, constipation, heart failure, and pain in the abdomen.

 Diagnostic methods include microscopic examination, serology, or the isolation of the parasite by inoculating blood into a guinea pig, mouse, or rat.

 No vaccines are available.
 The most used method for epidemiological management and disease prevention resides within vector control, mainly by the use of insecticides and taking preventative measures such as applying bug repellent on the skin, wearing protective clothing, and staying in higher quality hotels when traveling.
 Investing in quality housing would be ideal to decrease risk of contracting this disease.